-A student may drop a course, after consultation with her/his Faculty Advisor and the course Instructor, provided that the total number of credits carried in the term is not less than the minimum number of credits stipulated in Section 1.3.
+- 1.4.1 A student may drop a course, after consultation with her/his Faculty Advisor and the course Instructor, provided that the total number of credits carried in the term is not less than the minimum number of credits stipulated in Section 1.3.
 If the course is dropped on or before 15th October in Term I and 2nd March in Term II, the course will not be listed in the final transcript.
-Dropping of excessive courses is permitted on or before 15th November in Term I and 1st April in Term II; however, the dropped course will be recorded in the final transcript

-A student may register again for a course (in consultation with Faculty Advisor) which she/he

-After a student has passed a course, she/he cannot register again for it, or take an equivalent course in order to improve the grade.
+Dropping of excessive courses is permitted on or before 15th November in Term I and 1st April in Term II; however, the dropped course will be recorded in the final transcript with a W (Withdrawn) grade marked against it. - 1.4.2 A student may register again for a course (in consultation with Faculty Advisor) which she/ he has dropped in a previous term. - 1.4.3 After a student has passed a course, she/he cannot register again for it, or take an equivalent course in order to improve the grade.
 Such re- taking for grade improvement arises only when she/he gets a failing F grade; the details of this are discussed in Section 1.8.